Skip to Content

 Making the dolphin kottu base.

-Place a large wok over low medium heat. pour in the oil(4 tbs) followed by curry leaves(5-6), ginger-garlic paste(1 tbs).
+Pour in the oil(4 tbsps) followed by curry leaves(5-6), and ginger-garlic paste(1 tbsp).

 tempering ginger=garlic, curry leaves to make the dolphin kottu.